preist/personal-site/DEPLOYMENT.md

 # Production Deployment Guide

-This guide covers deploying your personal website to production with domain routing and automated deployment from GitHub.
+This guide covers deploying your personal website to production with domain routing.

 ## Domain Configuration